excaliburjs/sample-tactics/readme.md

 # Excalibur Tactics Sample

-This is a high fidelity example that shows you how to make a tactics game (inspired by Advance Wars!)
+This is a high fidelity example that shows you how to make a tactics game (inspired by Advance Wars!).

+Also it's open source so use as much of this as you want in your own game!

 Features include
 - Turn based combat